Underwater Inspection Technologies and Construction Techniques for Dams

 Global Diving & Salvage, Inc.

 Frank Immel, has been with Global Diving & Salvage, Inc. since 2005.
-In his current position of Business Development Account Executive, he works to develop and nurture client relationships and uncover opportunities that will benefit from Global’s extensive experience and capabilities in underwater inspection, repair, maintenance and construction.
-Global Diving & Salvage, Inc. is a leader in the marine services industry with decades of experience managing complex, critical and technical projects in and around the water.
-Our skilled and seasoned professionals offer safe and reliable marine construction, commercial diving, and marine casualty response.
+In his current position of Business Development Account Executive, his roles include developing and nurturing client relationships and uncovering opportunities that will benefit from Global Diving’s extensive experience and capabilities in underwater inspection, repair, maintenance and construction.
+Prior positions at Global include Lead Estimator and Marketing Manager.

 Principal / Senior Project Manager